-George does not use insecticides on his crops and has significantly reduced his use of fungicides and fertilisers.
-He continues to use glyphosate and slug pellets.
+George does not use any insecticides on his crops and has significantly reduced his use of fungicides and fertilisers.
+While he continues to use glyphosate, he is working towards a rotation that would keep most of the benefits of zero-tillage, whilst drastically reducing and or possibly even eliminating the requirement for glyphosate.

-George buys store cattle to graze a further 150 acres.
+George buys store cattle to graze a further 150 acres (61 hectares).
 He recently planted a ‘herbal ley’ (a mixture of herbs, grasses and clovers for livestock to forage on).
 If the cattle fatten well on it, he would like to set up his own dedicated beef herd.

-He is also trialling sheep this autumn for the first time in more than 50 years on the farm.
+He also trialled sheep last autumn for the first time in more than 50 years on the farm.
 Reintroducing livestock to arable areas, which have only grown crops for many years, is a massive cultural shift in agriculture and still very unusual.
 Gradually more farmers, particularly the younger generation, are taking the plunge; believing it promotes soil health, works as part of their crop rotation and improves crop yields.

 Member of the NFU and chairman of the South Essex branch from 2015 to 2017.
 Current unpaid member of the NFU Crops Board.